hbase4s/hbase4s/README.md

   client.delete(rowId)
 ```

+Executable examples can be found in project [hbase-examples](https://github.com/hbase4s/hbase4s-examples)

 ## Background

 HBase does not support data types.
 All columns and row keys are stored as array of `bytes`.